-2021 Donor Alliance Fact Sheet
+2022 Donor Alliance Fact Sheet

-Donor Alliance is the federally designated, non-profit organ procurement organization and tissue bank serving Colorado and most of Wyoming.
+Donor Alliance is the federally designated, non-profit organ procurement organization and an American Association of Tissue Banks (AATB) accredited tissue bank serving Colorado and most of Wyoming.
 As a recognized leader in facilitating the donation and recovery of transplantable organs and tissues, Donor Alliance's mission is to save lives through organ and tissue donation and transplantation.

-To achieve this mission, Donor Alliance employs an effective family approach and recovery programs in 115 hospitals.
+To achieve this mission, Donor Alliance collaborates with 117 hospitals and 4 local transplant centers, to support donors, their families and serve our communities.
 Donor Alliance also inspires the public to sign up to be organ and tissue donors through community partnerships, public outreach and education campaigns throughout our donation service area.

-Fast Facts About Organ and Tissue Donation:
+Fast Facts about Organ and Tissue Donation: